 I dumped SO MUCH cinnamon into my original batch but toned it down a bit for the recipe.
 These days, I just dump cinnamon in everything.

-- If you don’t feel like adding chickpeas on top, I would try blending in silken tofu for a creamy teture and more protein
+- If you don’t feel like adding chickpeas on top, use tofu instead.
+Blend in silken tofu for a creamy texture and more protein.

-- If you have pita bread, I would chop it roughly and roast it in the oven to make some spiced pita chips to go with this soup
+- If you have pita bread, chop it roughly, season it with salt and pepper and paprika, and toast it in the oven to make some spiced pita chips to go with this soup.

-- You can also replace the butternut squash with pumpkin or another type of winter squash if you’re feeling brave
+- You can also replace the butternut squash with pumpkin or another type of winter squash if you’re feeling brave, or even just sweet potatoes.

-- If you want, you can also roast the butternut squash for about 20-30 minutes (whole, not cubed) before peeling, chopping and throwing it in the pot
+- If you want, you can also roast the butternut squash for about 20-30 minutes (whole, not cubed) before peeling, chopping, and throwing it in the pot.
+It amplifies the flavor.

-- Instead of chickpeas, I think cannellini or another white bean would go well with this
+- Instead of chickpeas, cannellini or another white bean would go well with this.
+It can add creaminess without dairy, and it doesn’t change the taste of the soup too much, either.

 - Also, feel free to leave the chickpeas out altogether.
 This soup still rocks without them